Florida Lawn Care – Our Ultimate Guide to Lavishly Lush Grass

-New to lawn care, and not sure where to start?
-Donโ€™t stress!
-Even in our hot and humid climate, the lush lawn of your dreams is well within reach if you follow these simple Florida lawn care tips.
+The good news?
+The lawn of your dreams is within reach if you follow these Florida lawn care tips.

 To find the right amount of water for your lawn, pay close attention to wilt.
-When the blades fold in length or you begin to notice long-lasting footprints, itโ€™s time to increase the amount or frequency.
-If your lawn develops a spongy texture or has excess runoff, you are likely overwatering and may want to cut back.
-A lawn professional can also help you calculate the perfect watering schedule for your grass.ย
+When the blades fold in or you begin to notice long-lasting footprints, it’s time to increase the amount of water or frequency with which you water.

-When watering your lawn, itโ€™s also important to keep these tips in mind:
+Also, when watering your lawn, keep these principles in mind:

 • Water between the hours of 3-9 AM to avoid fungus, evaporation, and other issues